There can be significant advantages to tax planning surrounding the timing of extracting dividends prior to 5 April each year.

 Dividends above this allowance and within basic rate band are taxed at 7.5% and dividends at higher rate are taxed at 32.5%, please see our factsheet here for further details.

-To optimise your dividend position it is usually beneficial to at least use your basic rate band for 2017-18 where company reserves permit.
-For example, you do not want to have £30,000 total income in 2017-18 (leaving some basic rate band unused) and £60,000 in 2018-19 (paying higher rate tax).
-There will be much less tax in total if the income can be similar in both years, perhaps by voting additional dividends on or before 5 April 2018.
+To optimise your dividend position it is usually beneficial to at least use your basic rate band for 2020-21 where company reserves permit.
+For example, you do not want to have £30,000 total income in 2020-21 (leaving £20,000 basic rate band unused) and £60,000 in 2021-22 (paying higher rate tax).
+There will be much less tax in total if the income can be similar in both years, perhaps by voting additional dividends on or before 5 April 2021.

 Of course dividends can only be taken if the company has sufficient post tax reserves to do so.
 If there is not enough post tax reserves in the company to pay the dividend voted then it will not be valid.